Franz Erhard Walther: Career

 Walther began to experiment with ways to actively involve spectators in the production of the work in the late 1950s.
 At this time he produced 'word' pictures in a bid to force the viewer to create their own image.

 In the early 60s, Walther began to experiment with paper as the work itself rather than as a ground, displaying the work in stacks that the audience were invited to leaf through, or large books with which they could interact.
 Between 1963 and 1969, he created the First Work Set, which consists of 58 activatable pieces that place the viewer in extraordinary interpersonal situations.
 Under the influence of Pop Art, Walther's textiles became increasingly colorful.

 Walther moved to New York City in 1967 and stayed there until 1971.

-From 1971 to 2009, Walther was Professor at University of Fine Arts of Hamburg.
+From 1971 to 2009, Walther was Professor at the University of Fine Arts of Hamburg.
 His Dust of Stars.
 A Drawn Novel (2007/9) is composed of 524 pages of pencil drawings and handwritten texts.